Phillips curve

-The Phillips curve is an economic model, named after William Phillips, that predicts a correlation between reduction in unemployment and increased rates of wage rises within an economy.
-While Phillips himself did not state a linked relationship between employment and inflation, this was a trivial deduction from his statistical findings.
-Paul Samuelson and Robert Solow made the connection explicit and subsequently Milton Friedman and Edmund Phelps put the theoretical structure in place.
+The Phillips curve is a representation of the relationship between unemployment and inflation in the macroeconomy, where a tradeoff between low unemployment and price stability exists.
+Identified by economist Bill Phillips, the curve shows a relationship between lowering unemployment with increasing wages in an economy.
+While Phillips did not directly link employment and inflation, this was a trivial deduction from his statistical findings.
+Classical economists Paul Samuelson and Robert Solow made the connection explicit, followed by the theoretical arguments developed by Milton Friedman and Edmund Phelps.

-While there is a short run tradeoff between unemployment and inflation, it has not been observed in the long run.
-In 1967 and 1968, Friedman and Phelps asserted that the Phillips curve was only applicable in the short-run and that, in the long-run, inflationary policies would not decrease unemployment.
-Friedman then correctly predicted that in the 1973–75 recession, both inflation and unemployment would increase.
+While there is a short-run tradeoff between unemployment and inflation, it has not been observed in the long run.
+In 1967 and 1968, Friedman and Phelps asserted that the Phillips curve was only applicable in the short run and that, in the long run, inflationary policies would not decrease unemployment.
+Friedman correctly predicted the stagflation of the 1970s.

 In the 2010s the slope of the Phillips curve appears to have declined and there has been controversy over the usefulness of the Phillips curve in predicting inflation.
 A 2022 study found that the slope of the Phillips curve is small and was small even during the early 1980s.
-Nonetheless, the Phillips curve remains the primary framework for understanding and forecasting inflation used in central banks.
+Nonetheless, the Phillips curve is still used by central banks in understanding and forecasting inflation.